Managing relationships with others is the fourth pillar of Emotional Intelligence or EI.

 Going along to get along is a great mantra to keep in mind.
 Improved emotional intelligence levels and balance will be of great benefit for everyone.

-I work mostly with organisational leaders & managers
+I work a lot with organisational leaders & managers

-Because I tend to work mostly with organisational leaders and managers, I focus my own EI efforts in that domain.
+Because I work a lot with organisational leaders and managers, I focus my own EI efforts in that domain.
 I help organisational leaders and managers develop their EI skills and mindsets.

 This is where your magic begins to happen because knowledge, as they say, is power.